khleomix/VVV-Dash/README.md

 * Custom setting for scan paths
 * Custom setting for wp-content paths
 * Migrations for databases.
 You can now migrate to a new domain.

 ---

-### Note: Recent Changes
-You no longer need to copy the style.css anywhere.

-There is now a cache system.
-If you don't see cache files on the first dashboard load, make sure dashboard/cache/ is writable (it should be).

-There are bound keys for the search feature: the enter key and down arrow key search down the list, and the up arrow searches up.

----